28 Cm To Inches

 Q: Which system is better?

 A: The metric system is generally considered simpler and more convenient for scientific and technical applications due to its decimal-based nature.
-However, the imperial system remains widely used in some countries, particularly the United States, due to long-standing practice and infrastructure.
+Still, the imperial system remains widely used in some countries, particularly the United States, due to long-standing practice and infrastructure.

 Q: Are online converters accurate?